yokecd/blog/src/data/blog/dynamic-airways.md

 With that in mind, let’s begin.

+## A Word on Terminology

+Actually, hit the breaks before we start.
+We need a quick work on naming.

+Naming things is hard.
+And unfortunately, with Yoke, a lot of things are new—and new is not always easy.

+To make things a little less confusing, here’s a quick primer on terms you may come across.

+Context: Helm is named after the steering wheel of a naval ship.
+Yoke, on the other hand, is the steering component of an airplane.

+That’s why Helm calls its packages **Charts**, and Yoke calls its packages **Flights**.

+With that in mind, here’s a quick glossary to help make sense of some of the terms used in this article:

+- **Flights**: Programs that read from `stdin` and write Kubernetes resources to `stdout`.
+Usually compiled to WebAssembly.
+- **Air Traffic Controller (ATC)**: The server-side controller included in the Yoke project.
+It watches for `Airway` resources and executes Flights.
+- **Airways**: A `CustomResource` provided by the Yoke project when the ATC is installed.
+It defines a `CustomResourceDefinition` and binds it to a corresponding Flight.

 ## What are we trying to achieve?

 We want to demo Dynamic Airways by solving a classic Kubernetes problem: restarting a deployment when a secret changes.